Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Comparison of methods

 Figure \ref{fig:convergence} shows the convergence of the relevant residual against the number of conjugate-gradient iterations, for the first of these two candidates.
 The algorithms were each run for three days of wall-clock compute time on a 28 core CPU.
 Due to the line search requiring more evaluations, each SV iteration is on average around 40 percent slower than the two PV methods, which leads to fewer iterations in 72h.
 More importantly, SV shows a significantly slower convergence rate.
-All three methods show an initial fast improvement of the objective function, followed by a much slower period, consistent with \citet{azimi2020adjoint}; the convergence rate in this latter region is much faster with the PV methods.
+All three methods show an initial fast improvement of the objective function, followed by a much slower period, consistent with \citet{azimi2020adjoint}; the convergence rate in this latter region is much faster with the PV methods, as much smaller steps were required to be taken for SV.
 The precise reason for this is unclear, and we make no claim that our conjugate-gradient algorithm uses optimal parameters, but this result was robust after significant trial-and-error tweaking of them.
+This strongly suggests that the equation \ref{eq:fictitious} of the `fictitious' system is much stiffer for SV than PV.
 Whether Leray projection is used has negligible impact on the rate of convergence, but the path taken towards the solution is certainly different as PV allows for compressible intermediates.
 Consequently, the methods may converge to different solutions.